polinaovchinnikova/BIS634_Assignments/README.md

 tree = ET.parse('/Users/polina/Desktop/desc2022.xml')
 root = tree.getroot()
 ```
-The function to find UI was built by first founding the first element of the child in DescriptorUI, by accessing an individual child.
-Then, the function run through all the root's children, and by knowing the individual child root it was easier to write an if a function that would find a specific UI, which in our case was DescriptorUI 'D007154'.
+The function to find UI was built by first finding the first element of the child in DescriptorUI, by accessing an individual child.
+Then, the function run through all the root's children, and by knowing the individual child root ``` child[1][0]``` it was easier to write an if a function that would find a specific UI, which in our case was DescriptorUI 'D007154'.

 >Testing the  function:
 ```